From Innermost to Full Probabilistic Term Rewriting: Almost-Sure Termination, Complexity, and Modularity: Improving Applicability

 \section{Improving Applicability}

-In this section, we improve the applicability of \cref{properties-eq-AST-iAST-1} which relates $\PSNf$ and $\PSNi$, as this is the most interesting theorem for practice.
-As mentioned, there exist specific techniques to prove $\ASTi$ \cite{kassinggiesl2023iAST,FLOPS2024}, but up to now there are no such techniques for $\PASTi$, $\SASTi$, or innermost expected complexity.
-Hence, we focus on criteria to improve the state-of-the-art for analyzing $\ASTf$.
-However, most of our results again hold for $\PASTi$, $\SASTi$, and expected complexity as well.
-Recall that according to \cref{properties-eq-AST-iAST-1}, $\ASTi$ implies $\ASTf$ for PTRSs $\PP$ that are NO, LL, and RL.
-The results of \Cref{sec:simultaneous rewriting} allow us to remove the requirement of left-linearity by modifying the rewrite relation to \emph{simultaneous rewriting}.
-Then in \Cref{sec:spareness} we show that the requirement of right-linearity can be weakened to spareness if one only considers rewrite sequences that start with basic terms, as in the definition of runtime complexity.
+In this section, we present several ideas to improve the applicability of \cref{properties-eq-AST-iAST-1} which relates $\PSNf$ and $\PSNi$ --- the most interesting theorem in practice.
+Recall that according to \cref{properties-eq-AST-iAST-1}, $\PSNi$ implies $\PSNf$ for PTRSs $\PP$ that are NO, LL, and RL.
+In \Cref{sec:simultaneous rewriting}, we first discuss attempts in order to remove the requirement of left-linearity by modifying the rewrite relation to \emph{simultaneous rewriting}.
+Here, we correct an inaccuracy in our previous conference paper \cite{FoSSaCS2024}, where we claimed that simultaneous rewriting allows us to remove the left-linearity requirement.
+However, we now give a counterexample which shows that this improvement does not work in general.
+Then in \Cref{sec:spareness} we target right-linearity, and show that it can be weakened to spareness if one only considers rewrite sequences that start with basic terms, as in the definition of runtime complexity.